AC 590 Internship in Accounting Practice (1 credit)

-Under certain circumstances, a student may do the work in one or two courses as a directed study in a one-to-one relationship with a member of the Bentley faculty.
-The student meets with this faculty adviser periodically and receives guidance and consultation in the subject area of the course.
-Students should enter into a directed study arrangement with great care and careful planning as the demands could be greater than a regular classroom environment course.
-The student must have completed all the required courses prior to entering into a directed study arrangement and may not receive more than six credits in this manner.
+Under certain circumstances, students may do the work in one or two courses as a directed study in a one-to-one relationship with a member of the Bentley faculty.
+Students meet with this faculty advisor periodically and receive guidance and consultation in the subject area of the course.
+Students should enter into a directed study arrangement with great care and careful planning, as the demands could be greater than a regular classroom environment course.
+Students must have completed all the required courses prior to entering into a directed study arrangement and may not receive more than six credits in this manner.
 The fee for a directed study seminar is the same as that for a regular course.

 AC 701 Internship in Accounting Practice (3 credits)

 Affords students the opportunity to enhance self-realization and direction by integrating prior classroom study with experience in professional employment.
 Each student is required to prepare a research paper addressing a contemporary accounting issue and a paper on the work experience, under the supervision of a faculty advisor.

 AC 713 Advanced Topics in Financial Accounting (3 credits)

 This course presents the theory and concepts regarding specialized topics in financial accounting.
 It examines business combinations, with emphasis on consolidated financial statements and elimination of inter-company transactions.
 Topics covered also include accounting for foreign operations, and financial reporting for partnerships, governmental and not-for-profit entities.

 AC 714 Business Reporting and Analysis (3 credits)